 In the popular Spanish football show he has broken some of the biggest news of recent years: the arrival of David Beckham to Real Madrid and their signing of Cristiano Ronaldo from Manchester United, the departure of Fernando Torres from Liverpool to Chelsea, the departure of Cesc Fábregas from Arsenal to Barcelona, and many more.

-He is the Director of Football of Biggleswade United, a role that fills him with joy like no other.
+He is the Chairman of Biggleswade United, a role that fills him with joy like no other.

 He has written songs with two bands, Best Boy Grip and King and Scholes.
 Both EPs were published in the summer of 2014.